AcademySoftwareFoundation/OpenColorIO/docs/api/c_processor.rst

          **Note**
          This may provide higher fidelity than anticipated due to internal optimizations.
-For example, if the inputColorSpace and the outputColorSpace are members of the same family, no conversion will be applied, even though strictly speaking quantization should be added.
+For example, if the inputColorSpace and the outputColorSpace are members of the same equalitygroup, no conversion will be applied, even though strictly speaking quantization should be added.